Ant Control Toronto

 Worker ants you’d commonly see in your home can live up to three years, while drones that serve the queen only live for a few weeks at most.
 A queen can live up to 30 years, and can continue laying eggs throughout most of her life.

 Ant eggs are tiny, oval-shaped and translucent white in colour.
-They are almost impossible to spot with the naked eye, and are normally only found in certain chambers in the nest.
+Ant extermination experts look for for specific spots, as they are almost impossible to spot with the naked eye, and are normally only found in certain chambers in the nest.

 The eggs will hatch after about a week or two, when ant larvae emerge.
 Ant larvae look like tiny grubs and are exclusively fed by the female worker ants that regurgitate food for them.